Beta Reader Information

 A beta reader is someone who reads a book that is on the road to being published, but is not fully polished, and gives the author feedback (both good and bad) about said book, or sections of that book they were given.
 Most authors will outline what they are looking for from you when they put out a “Call” for Betas.
 Mine is below.

 As a rule I try to have at least one person who has NEVER read ANY of my books BETA read for me, so if you've not read my books, don't worry!
 You should be able to keep up...
-At least for the Created Angel Chronicles. (^_^;) However, The Born Angel Novels: The Kalista Chronicles are much more involved and you need to read up on them first, which you can do FOR FREE via ebook on Dec 15th!
-(See details on the homepage)
+At least for the Created Angel Chronicles.
+However, The Born Angel Novels: The Kalista Chronicles are much more involved and you need to read up on them first.

-If you're looking to just read and review, Click below!
+If you're looking to just read and review, Click the link below!

 Arc Reader Info